chuckbergeron/chuckbergeron.github.io/_posts/2017-09-09-worldspace-vr-ui-performance-optimizations-in-unity.md

   Conclusion
 </h5>

 Wrapping up, it's important to keep Unity's hierarchy simple.
-To use 1 baked image when possible (instead of multiple image components), and to use TextMeshPro's Mobile Shader &amp; Material Presets.
+To use one baked image when possible (instead of multiple image components), and to use TextMeshPro's Mobile Shader &amp; Material Presets.

 SUBSCRIBE FOR MORE